Dynatrace/dynatrace-operator/doc/coding-style-guide.md

   - Having one `createTestReconciler(p1,p2,p3,p4,p5)` that tries to mock all and fit in all test cases is just maintenance hell, because if you change 1 test-case then you will change all others, also your mocks will be too forgiving, which is great for bugs.
     - Create small, test specific mocks.
     - Such mocks can be created with helper functions defined within the test case, to reuse it within the test case.
+- Helper functions per-test are preferred to helper functions per-package
+  - Writing helper functions for a whole package can backfire quickly as it binds tests together unnecessary.
+    - example: Change 1 helper function -> break 3 tests but fix 2 -> probably should be split into test specific helpers
+    - For simpler common setups func it can still make sense.
+  - All helper func must use `t.Helper()` as their first-line, for improved error reporting.
+- Defining (testing) `consts` per-test is preferred to defining (testing) `consts` per-package
+  - Figuring out what is `myTestConst52` that is defined 3 files over and used by 12 tests is not fun to maintain and easy to follow.
 - Use `t.Run` and give a title that describes what you are testing in that run.
 - Use `t.Context` instead of `context.Background`.
   - [Added in go 1.24](https://pkg.go.dev/testing#T.Context), so we don't really use it, update it where you change code